tangym27/crabby/README.md

 #### User commands:
 To make moves, type these commands:
 - `end `end your turn.
 Then you won't be able to swap cards, but there will be another player playing.
 - `swap` You can swap any card from your hand with one of the cards on the table.
-You will be prompeted after to give the index's of each card.
+You will be prompted after to give the index's of each card.
-- `new table` Changes the cards on the rable
+- `new table` Changes the cards on the table.
+The user can only do it once per game.

 ### Bugs:
 - The teams are hardcoded, as in you cannot pick your team member.
 The first two players that join (players 0 and 1) make up